Hibou57/PostiATS-Utilities/doc/syntax-guide.md

-Note the boundary for the first part of `CLASSDEC_DECL`, is a colon, not a semi‑colon (it may visually looks similar).
+Note the boundary for the first part of `CLASSDEC_DECL`, is a colon, not a semicolon (it may visually looks similar).

 Constructs with all empty parts are a special case: it does end on its own but with what follows it and contains it.
 Ex. `static fn (): int` is a `STATIC_DECL` containing the `FUN_DECL` which follows it.
-In particular, the `REC_DECL` must only appears as such, ex. as `val rec a = …` or `macdef rec …`, also but the other with `STATIC_DECL` (and not only), which can only contains another declaration.
-Remember the rules given here so far, are just outlines, and there are additional validity conditions required by the language.
+In particular, the `REC_DECL` must only appears as such, ex. as `val rec a = …` or `macdef rec …`, and `STATIC_DECL` (and not only) can only contains another declaration.
+Remember the rules given here so far, are just an outline, there are additional validity conditions required by the language.

 ABSTYPE_DECL